panchuanbo/teapot-ggp-reborn/README.md

 # GGP Java codebase for CS227B

+A reboot of the original Teapot GGP Player: https://github.com/panchuanbo/teapot-ggp-base

-This codebase is forked from the repo at ggp-org repo.
+A fun side project involving general game playing.
+Original code from the Stanford CS227B course and forked from the ggp-org repo.

+## Original README

 * Renames methods to match the notes for the Stanford CS227B course.
 * Support two different communication protocols between manager and player.